– the definitive guide to Korean skiing

 And that’s another thing to be aware of – snow grooming breaks are standard at all resorts, splitting the operating hours into daytime and nighttime; in most cases it’s a 90-minute or 2-hour break starting between 4 and 5pm (the exception is Konjiam which keeps it to an hour).

-The Korean ski season starts quite early, with all resorts opening their doors in November as soon as the temperatures have dropped low enough to crank up the snowmaking; however it also ends surprisingly early as temperatures climb in spring, taking snowmaking out of the picture and quickly making the lower altitude snow unrideable.
-Most resorts are finished by early March, with only a handful of the biggest & highest resorts able to (just about) continue to late March / early April.
+The Korean ski season starts quite early, with most resorts opening their doors in November as soon as the temperatures have dropped low enough to crank up the snowmaking; however it also ends surprisingly early as temperatures climb in spring, taking snowmaking out of the picture and quickly making the lower altitude snow unrideable.
+Most resorts are finished by early March, with only a handful of the biggest & highest resorts able to (just about) continue to late March.

 Those that do go on that ‘late’ get very mushy, and the terrain parks and pipes mostly get closed off; no sun-baked spring park sessions in Korea, alas.
-On the plus side, you can get some great deals at the ticket window in the closing weeks of the season – for example, in March 2016 this author scored a 4-hour pass at Vivaldi Park for 25,000 won ($25 US – and the shuttle bus to get there is free!) and a 4-hour pass at Phoenix Park for 28,000 won.
+On the plus side, you can get some great deals at the ticket window in the closing weeks of the season – for example, in March 2017 this author scored a 4-hour pass at Vivaldi Park for 25,000 won ($25 US, and the shuttle bus to get there is free) and a 4-hour pass at Phoenix Park for 28,000 won.

 Among the world’s largest cities, Seoul surely has the most convenient ski slope access there is; you can head up the hill at lunchtime and be back in time for tea, head up after work for a few hours, or go skiing until 4 in the morning if you feel like it!
-A dozen ski resorts are within 2.5 hours’ travel time (which will be considerably less once the Gangneung KTX bullet train starts running in late 2017), including the more impressive hills in Gangwon-do province, with the closest hill (Konjiam) only a 40-minute bus ride away.
+A dozen ski resorts are within a few hours’ travel time including the more impressive hills in Gangwon-do province, with the closest hill (Konjiam) only a 40-minute bus ride away.

 A Couple of Random and Uniquely Korean Things to Expect